ManueleVeggi/infoviz/README.md

 # Nice to MET you

-Final Project for the course "Information Visualisation", Prof Daquino - MA "Digital Humanities and Digital Knowledge", University of Bologna.
+Final Project of "Information Visualisation" (Prof. Marilena Daquino) at University of Bologna, MA "Digital Humanities and Digital Knowledge" (a.y.
+2022/2023)

 Project title TBC

+## Team

+- Ali Gasempouri
+- Sebastiano Giacomini
+- Manuele Veggi

 ## License